Blog /

 Where does that time actually go?

-Billing alone consumes 2–3 days every month per 100 assets: exporting data, running checks, replacing data gaps, connecting PPA contract details, and formatting invoices.
+Billing alone consumes 2–3 days every month per 100 assets: exporting data, running checks, replacing data gaps, connecting PPA contract details, formatting invoices.
 When a meter goes offline, someone manually sources interval data from the inverter portal and uploads it to the client portal to fill the gap.
-Customer queries, often about why energy bills have increased despite having solar, can consume up to a day a month to work through.
+Customer queries, often about why energy bills have increased despite having solar, can eat up to a day a month to work through.
+(The glamorous reality of exporting CSVs at month-end is something every operator knows well.)

 None of this is active asset management.
-It is administration.
-As portfolios scale the administrative burden scales with them, faster than revenue does.
+It's administration.
+As portfolios scale, the administrative burden scales with them, faster than revenue does.
+To be clear, this isn't about reducing headcount or replacing anyone.
+It's about giving your team the right resources to manage a portfolio twice the size, without twice the admin.

 The root cause: data that doesn't connect

-We heard it across more than 100 conversations with operators and asset managers across APAC, the UK, and Europe over six months.
+We heard it across those 100+ conversations with operators and asset managers.
+Again and again, the same answer.

 The data is stuck in silos.